sulthan1866/Study-cards/README.md

 ### 2. Play Mode
 - Test mode where users' performance is evaluated
-- Options for each question are shuffled every time the question is viewed

 #### Key Rules (in Play Mode):
 - Once a user views the answer to a question, they cannot change their choice